mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/01-Setting-Up-the-Table.md

 Another common feature of tables is to have named columns.
 In a two-dimensional array the column names could be represented by the first nested array with the following arrays being the actual data rows.

 As things exist now, the first row of @data represents the column names.
-Thus, if we try to access the first row, the column names are returned instead:
+Therefore, when we try to access what we'd semantically expect to be the first row of data, the column names are returned instead:

     >> table = Table.new(@data)
     >> table.rows[0]